LionelJouin/meridio-2.x/docs/readme.md

           cpu: "500m"
 ```

+Additionnally, as mentioned in the Gateway section, the `meridio-experiment/networks` and `meridio-experiment/network-subnets` configuration could also be part this configuration file so all relevant settings would be configured in a consistent manner.

 ### Resource Template

 Similar to Nordix/Meridio, Meridio 2.x exposes the deployment templates of the resources managed by the controller-manager, specifically the Stateless-Load-Balancer-Router (SLLBR), within the deployment of Meridio itself.
 These templates are then not hard-coded within the controller-manager, providing users with greater control over the actual SLLBR deployment.